explodingcamera/tinywasm/README.md

 [![docs.rs](https://img.shields.io/docsrs/tinywasm?logo=rust)](https://docs.rs/tinywasm) [![Crates.io](https://img.shields.io/crates/v/tinywasm.svg?logo=rust)](https://crates.io/crates/tinywasm) [![Crates.io](https://img.shields.io/crates/l/tinywasm.svg)](./LICENSE-APACHE)

-# Why TinyWasm?
+## Why TinyWasm?

 - **Tiny** - Designed to be as small as possible without sacrificing too much performance or functionality.
 - **Fast enough** - TinyWasm is reasonably fast, especially when compared to other interpreters.
 See [Performance](#performance) for more details.
 - **Portable** - Runs on any platform llvm supports, including WebAssembly.
 Minimal external dependencies.

-# Status
+## Status

 TinyWasm, starting from version `0.3.0`, passes all the WebAssembly 1.0 tests in the [WebAssembly Test Suite](https://github.com/WebAssembly/testsuite).
 The 2.0 tests are in progress.
 This is enough to run most WebAssembly programs, including TinyWasm itself compiled to WebAssembly (see [examples/wasm-rust.rs](./examples/wasm-rust.rs)).
+Results of the testsuite can be found [here](https://github.com/explodingcamera/tinywasm/tree/main/crates/tinywasm/tests/generated).

 Some APIs to interact with the runtime are not yet exposed, and the existing ones are subject to change, but the core functionality is mostly complete.
-Results of the tests can be found [here](https://github.com/explodingcamera/tinywasm/tree/main/crates/tinywasm/tests/generated).

 TinyWasm is not designed for performance, but rather for simplicity, size and portability.
 However, it is still reasonably fast, especially when compared to other interpreters.
 See [Performance](#performance) for more details.